vbilopav/vbjs/src/vbjs/README.md

 There is also, entire [demo folder](https://github.com/vbilopav/vbjs/tree/master/demos) with (at this point) around 14 comprehensive examples (it keeps increasing) and demo applications that you can safely browse and experiment with.

 Note that one of those is [spa-demo](https://github.com/vbilopav/vbjs/tree/master/demos/spa-demo) that is little bit bigger single-page-application with around 40 different views or pages implemented and each of those page is example fir itself, so if counting that single-page-application itself that would be 1+40+14=55 examples in total.
 Plus this one introductory example.
 That is around 52 examples and demos.
-Pretty solid.

-I plan to add one more real-world example.
+Pretty solid for now, there will be more.

 ## Roadmap